Is Keto Healthy Long Term?

 • Susanne

-Susanne 9 months ago
+Susanne a year ago

 I’ve been on Keto for a few years now and feel great, Lost over 25 lbs.
 Right now I’m maintaining and feel quite comfortable where I am.🤗